PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 Boyd theorized the OODA loop as a model for the decision-making process that all organisms (and organizations) use, composed of four interrelated cycles:

-•Observe: Receive direct sensory information about a situation (“Some guys wearing civilian clothes and carrying assault rifles are standing over there.”).
+ - Observe: Receive direct sensory information about a situation (“Some guys wearing civilian clothes and carrying assault rifles are standing over there.”).

-•Orient: Match incoming information with known facts to ascertain what’s happening (“AK-47s and no uniforms means they’re probably enemy irregular forces.”).
+ - Orient: Match incoming information with known facts to ascertain what’s happening (“AK-47s and no uniforms means they’re probably enemy irregular forces.”).

-•Decide: Select or create an appropriate response to the situation (“Eliminate the threat before they can eliminate me.
+ - Decide: Select or create an appropriate response to the situation (“Eliminate the threat before they can eliminate me.
 I need to take cover and open fire.”).

-• Act: Execute the response and observe the result, continuing the loop (Bang!).
+ -  Act: Execute the response and observe the result, continuing the loop (Bang!).

 Although Boyd originally described the OODA loop as a training tool for fighter pilots, it’s not unique to combat.
 Anyone reading this book goes through OODA loops thousands of times a day in response to normal circumstances.